All Episodes

 Thousands of vials of sperm have been destroyed because donors didn't want to be identified.

-And then um uh there is there is this story.
+And then there is this story.

-According to an article in yesterday's The Independent on Sunday, a marked decline in UK sperm bank reserves has meant that supplies have had to be shipped in from the uh USA, from Denmark, and from Spain.
+According to an article in yesterday's The Independent on Sunday, a marked decline in UK sperm bank reserves has meant that supplies have had to be shipped in from the USA, from Denmark, and from Spain.

-The article explains how some fertility clinics have either been forced to close or at least turn away patients.
+Describing the situation as a national crisis, the article explains how some fertility clinics have either been forced to close or at least turn away patients.

 Mark in Las Vegas, welcome to the EIB network.